 My daughter was a frog last time.

-There were like ten frogs on stage.
+There were like 10 frogs on stage.

-I mean you gotta sit there.
+I mean, you got to sit there.

-You're not allowed no kid is allowed to leave.
+No kid is allowed to leave.

-Like if you're lucky and your kid goes first you still have to sit there and be tortured because they don't free your child even though your child has nothing to do.
+Like, if you're lucky and your kid goes first, you still have to sit there and be tortured because they don't free your child, even though your child has nothing to do.

-And quickly if you sit in the back they give you dirty looks because they know you're just gonna try to sneak out afterwards and you're and you know your kids are giving you dirty looks I said I had something to do and I went and grabbed my daughter and it was like I was kidnapping her in their mind.
+I said I had something to do, and I went and grabbed my daughter, and it was like I was kidnapping her in their mind.

-I mean it's ridiculous.
+I mean, it's ridiculous.

-Yeah that's right that's right.
+Yeah, that's right.

 Or just give me a recording.

-Give me a recording I swear I was there.
+I swear I was there.

 It was the best show I've ever seen.